ballerina-platform/module-ballerinax-googleapis.sheets/examples/grid-filtering/.github/README.md

 # Cell Operations

-This example demonstrates the cell operations of the Google Sheets connector.
+This example demonstrates the filter and copy operations in the Google Sheets connector.

 ## Prerequisites

-### 1. Setup Gmail API
+### 1. Setup Sheets API

 Refer to the [Setup Guide](https://central.ballerina.io/ballerinax/googleapis.sheets/latest#setup-guide) for necessary credentials (client ID, secret, tokens).